PatrickMcGrath29/thegoodland/content/posts/2024-11-24-entering-into-the-joy-of-the-lord-our-bridegroom.md

 slugFields:
   - createdDate
   - title
-title: Entering into the Joy of the Lord, Our Bridegroom
+title: "Enter Into the Joy of Your Lord: Knowing the Heart of the Bridegroom"
-summary: If we want to live a full and victorious life in Christ, in this age so full of distractions and sin, it is necessary for us to enter into and remain in the joy of the Lord.
+summary: Knowing His heart leads us to share in His joy.
+When we align our hearts with His, His joy becomes our strength, empowering us to live fully for Him.
 slug: 2024-11-24-entering-into-the-joy-of-the-lord-our-bridegroom
 uuid: 6ebvibn_mn
 isBlogPost: true
-featuredImage: /uploads/entering_in.jpg
+featuredImage: /uploads/sunrise_nature.jpg
 createdDate: 2024-11-24
 ---
 > “And at midnight a cry was heard: ‘Behold, the bridegroom is coming; go out to meet him!’"